Cabling and Bracing

-Dynamic: This system allows a tree’s free movement, hence encouraging the tree to compensate naturally for its structural weakness naturally by growing reaction wood.
+Dynamic: This system allows a tree’s free movement, encouraging the tree to compensate for its structural weakness naturally by growing reaction wood.

 Tree support systems provide extra support to limbs, individual branches, and possibly an entire tree.
 These systems reduce the movement of the tree and limbs during high winds and storms.
 These are used in trees that have double leaders or split limbs.
 These are also used in certain situations where the trunk is damaged and split.
 An ISA Certified Arborist should perform a risk evaluation before the installation of any support system.
 If you believe your tree requires cabling and bracing support, contact Arbor Man Tree Care today!